Reporting a missing child

 - Try not to panic.

-- Do not wait 24 hours to report your missing child.
+- Don't wait 24 hours to report your missing child.

 - Do a quick search to check whether your child is really missing.
 Contact their friends, school, neighbours, etc.